centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-hdx-snmp.md

 If you get this message, you're probably facing one of theses issues:
 * Your SNMP server isn't started or misconfigured
 * An external device is blocking your request (firewall, ...)

+### What does '(skipped: no values)' message mean?

+When using ViewStation-Statistics service, you will get this message when there is no audio and/or video call in progress on the HDX Room system.
+This is the expected behaviour.
+As soon as a call starts, metrics will get populated.